althea-net/rita-installer/README.md

 of course.

 Profiles are variables files pulled into Ansible for easy customization of what the playbook will do.
 Edit `profiles/exit-example.yml' to match your needs.
+If you are running against localhost use the `-c local` option and put 'localhost' in your hosts file.

 Once configured run

-> ansible-playbook -e profiles/profile-name.yml install-exit.yml
+> ansible-playbook -e @profiles/<your profile name or exit-example.yml> install-exit.yml

 To update the users or gateways list simply run again.
 Users should not be disrupted unless a new gateway was added.
 Even then the disruption should be very minor.